Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

             Play(GaussianSquare(...), Qubit(3),QubitFrame(3))
 ```

-The new code not only allows to work with logical backend-agnostic qubits, but is also much clearer in conveying the actual actions in play (acting on qubit 3 with the frame of qubit 4 vs with the frame of qubit 3).
+The new code not only allows to work with virtual backend-agnostic qubits, but is also much clearer in conveying the actual actions in play (acting on qubit 3 with the frame of qubit 4 vs with the frame of qubit 3).

 On top of the `LogicalElement` and the `Frame`, another layer of `MixedFrame` will be introduced.
-The `MixedFrame` is simply a combination of a LogicalElement and a Frame, and in many ways is similar to the legacy `Channel`.
+The `MixedFrame` is simply a combination of a `LogicalElement` and a `Frame`, and in many ways is similar to the legacy `Channel`.
 The difference being that a `MixedFrame` does not depend on the backend mapping and has clear relations with other `MixedFrames` as opposed to a `Channel` which hasn't.
 Play\Delay instructions will be allowed to take one of `LogicalElement`+`Frame`, `MixedFrame` or `Channel` (for backwards compatibility).
 Set\Shift Frequency\Phase will be allowed to take one of `Frame` (to be broadcast to every associated `MixedFrame`), `MixedFrame` (not to be broadcasted) or `Channel`.